Skip to Content

 1. The East Neuk of Fife – I would argue that the East Neuk fishing villages on the eastern corner of Fife are Scotland’s prettiest places to visit.
 Plus – you won’t forget the seafood in a hurry.

-3. Sanna Bay – looking for Scotland’s best beach?
-Let me introduce you to Sanna Bay on the Ardnamurchan Peninsula – one of Scotland’s hidden gems and one of the best views in Scotland
+4. Sanna Bay – looking for Scotland’s best beach?
+Let me introduce you to Sanna Bay on the Ardnamurchan Peninsula – one of Scotland’s hidden gems and one of the best views in Scotland.

-4. Suilven and Stac Pollaidh – climb these magnificent mountains on the far north-west coast of Scotland – Assynt is one of the most remote and stunningly beautiful places in Scotland.
+5. Lochinver and Assynt – the far north-west coast of Scotland is Assynt, one of the most remote and stunningly beautiful places in Scotland.

-5. The Isle of Islay – whether it’s the stunning wild landscapes or the cask strength Islay whisky, there is something about the Isle of Islay that grabs your heart and holds on.
-Don’t just hoof it to Skye – go to Islay instead.
+6. The Isle of Islay – whether it’s the stunning wild landscapes or the cask strength Islay whisky, there is something about the Isle of Islay that grabs your heart and holds on.
+Don’t just head to Skye – go to Islay instead.

 How to get off the beaten track to see the real Scotland…